GTN-Quebec/lom2mlr/documentation.md

 4. Use a randomized UUID.

 In cases where no URL is available, Gilles Gauthier remarked that successive analysis of the same vCard could pollute the database with as many blank nodes, which gives a valid general reason to prefer deterministic UUIDs (2) to blank nodes (3).
 Gilles Gauthier also favours random UUIDs (4) over blank nodes, but the rationale given does not justify this preference, since blank nodes would also be regenerated.
-(Gilles, je te laisse développer ta position, que je croyais comprendre mais comme tu nous a dit refuser mon dernier contre-argument sans l'avoir justifié, je n'ai aucune façon de savoir si j'ai bien saisi tes raisons.)
+(Gilles, j'aimerais que tu développes ta position, que je croyais comprendre mais comme tu nous a dit refuser mon dernier contre-argument sans l'avoir justifié, je n'ai aucune façon de savoir si j'ai bien saisi tes raisons.)

 On the other hand, Marc-Antoine Parent believes that blank nodes accurately convey absence of information, which can be preferred in some cases.
 If a harvester receives MLR information from many converters, and each converter implements a different deterministic UUID, we will have many different identities for the same entity.